 As a cloud storage provider, Adobe Creative Cloud doesn’t quite match the breadth of features offered by services like IDrive or Google Drive.
 This is because it’s not a dedicated cloud storage platform, but rather an extension of a cloud-based creativity suite.

 IDrive, for example, offers plans that are a lot more affordable, along with 256-bit AES encryption for data in transit and at rest.
 You can also opt to use a private encryption key, which means not even IDrive can access your data.
-Read our IDrive personal cloud backup review to learn more about that element of the service, and our IDrive review to find out more about its business offering.
+It also offers business plans for companies looking to utilize cloud storage.

 Adobe Creative Cloud also comes with similar encryption measures for Team and Enterprise users, but the information is sparse on the quality of at-rest encryption offered in personal plans.
 It doesn’t offer nearly as much flexibility with its data plans, either.
 It also lacks additional features like bandwidth throttling and data verification.

 Google Drive, on the other hand, offers productivity-based file editing capabilities that are second to none.
 The plans are also very affordable and offer a lot of control and flexibility over how much storage you want.
 If you are looking for a general cloud storage solution rather than a creativity suite, Google Drive is a much better option than Creative Cloud.

 Adobe Creative Cloud: Final verdict

 Adobe Creative Cloud is the best and perhaps only cloud-based creative solution in the market.
 However, it falls fairly short when judged simply as a cloud storage solution.
 This is because the cloud storage platform itself is meant to serve as an extension to the rich creativity suite, rather than as a permanent storage solution in its own right.